siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/slack/README.md

 Slack is a team collaboration tool.
 This plug-in sends deployment notifications to Slack in a specified channel.

 The Slack plug-in is a community plug-in.
-Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode development community.
+Community plug-ins are open source projects that are developed and supported by the IBM DevOps development community.
 Click Visit Project at the top of the page to go to the project for further information.

 ## Downloads